TarunVallabhuni/CertificationNotes/Notes/QlikSensePreparationNotes.md

 ### Business Analyst

-1. Getting Started
+1. Getting Started with Qliksense -> Review of lessons learned
-    - Getting started review video has good overview material.
+    - Has good overview material.
-2. Load Data
+2. Foundations of Building Visualiztions -> Which Charts to use
+    - Chart selection help

 ### Data Architect